-The Assistant Chief Executive will make a report to Police Scotland in all circumstances of irregularity where it appears that a crime has been committed.
+The DFCS in collaboration with the AAM will make a report to Police Scotland in all circumstances of irregularity where it appears that a crime has been committed.
 In addition, following advice, the matter may also be reported to other partner and external organisations, i.e. bank, external audit, insurance provider and media.